hrmJ/qaGame/qaBlog1.md

   - "packages/*"
 ```

 Should I add something here?
-How about good old `package.json`?
+How about `package.json`?

 ```
 {